njoy/pgixml-adapter/README.md

 # pgixml-adapter
-pugixml adapted for the NJOY21 build system
+This is an adaptation of Arseny Kapoulkine's [pugixml](https://github.com/zeux/pugixml) for the NJOY21 build system.

 ```bash
 # This only needs to be done once (per clone)